AUSTRALIAN CRICKET TOUR TO THE WEST INDIES 2023 - TOUR PROGRAM

-The hotels we show are where we have stayed on past tours, and where we look to stay again.
-The current travel climate has affected many aspects of tourism so the hotels, restaurants, bars, and drivers we've used before may no longer be in business by the time we tour.
+In early planning, we consider hotels we have stayed in before.
+It doesn't mean we will stay there again as new hotels always appear, old hotels close down, and quite frankly moods and people change.
+The current travel climate has affected many aspects of tourism so hotels, restaurants, bars, and drivers we've used before may no longer be in business.
 What we present is a flavour of how we tour, and what we'd like to do.

 There are (were) some very affordable 'all-inclusive' (drinks & meals included) resorts across the Eastern Caribbean, but knowing we are at the game for 5-days, you won't get full value, at face value.

 One hotel can charge $1000pp 'room only', whereas the hotel next door charges $800, all-inclusive.
 You miss lunch and drinks when we are at the game, but you still pay a lot less to receive a lot more.
-It comes down to comparative pricing, and availability at the time, and is why we sometimes include all-inclusive, sometimes not, and sometimes no longer.
+It comes down to comparative pricing and availability, and why we sometimes include all-inclusive, and sometimes not.

 No matter which islands we play and which hotels we stay, we want you to receive excellent value for your time with us and will do our best for you with the cricket fixture we are given.